ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 you can step back and forth using `ESC-b` and `ESC-s`, you can set up break points using `CTRL-X space`, and so on...

-## Printing a back trace for an uncaught exception
+## Printing a Back Trace for an Uncaught Exception

 Getting a back trace for an uncaught exception can be informative to understand in which context a problem occurs.
 However, by default